256hax/wp-similar-basic-auth/readme.txt

 == Description ==

 Attackers trying to breakthrough WordPress admin page.
-Basic Auth (or Two-Factor Auth) helps to prevent attacks.
+Basic Authentication helps to prevent attacks.
-But some case, it can't modify .htaccess or ssl.conf.
+But some case it can't modify .htaccess or ssl.conf.

 This plugin is useful for servers where prohibition modify Apache conf(.htaccess) or Nginx conf(ssl.conf).
 Protect WordPress admin page on similar Basic Auth.
-It doesn't need .htaccess.
+It doesn't need .htaccess or ssl.conf.

 = Features =

-* Login with User Name and Password.
+* Auth log in with User Name and Password.
-* Customization Login page title and message.
+* Customization title and message in Login page.

+= Note =

+This plugin doesn't replace Basic Authentication.
+If you can modify .htaccess or ssl.conf, I recommend using that.
+See differences running layer.

 = Running Layer =